everydaycomputing/everydaycomputing.github.io/_posts/2019-09-11-staff-profile-gakyung-jeong.md

 ### Why is LTEC my jam? ###

 With limited experience in CS education, LTEC gives me eye-opening opportunities.
-As a special educator, I enjoyed how students with disabilities engaged in CS content and developed social interaction with their peers.
+As a special educator, I enjoyed how students with disabilities engaged in <abbr title="Computer Science">CS</abbr> content and developed social interaction with their peers.

 ### My work ###